RahulHeroor/Progress_steps/README.md

 # Progress_steps
-This is small project to create progress steps.
+This is a small project to create progress steps.